-To clear the Grouping click on View > No Group in MS Project 2010 or Project > Group by > No Group in earlier MS Project versions.
+To clear the Grouping click on View > No Group in Microsoft Project 2010 or Project > Group by > No Group in earlier Microsoft Project versions.

 In the example below I have created a customized field called Location and populated it with some city names.
 I then created a Grouping called Location and applied the new group.
 The steps to create the new Group are:

-- Using MS Project 2010 click on: View > Group > New Group by
+- Using Microsoft Project 2010 click on: View > Group > New Group by

-- Using earlier levels of MS Project click on: Project > Group by > More Groups > New
+- Using earlier levels of Microsoft Project click on: Project > Group by > More Groups > New

 - Name: Location